FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 There is now tons of things one could do with the results of our hierarchical model.
 One could check out the actual prediction results, look at how certain we are about the parameters like the coefficients and so on.
 Most of that I will leave to the interested reader and give only a few tidbits here from the [evaluation notebook].
-We start with taking a look at the sales prediction for one of the stores from the test set:
+We start with taking a look at the sales prediction for one of the stores from the test set as depicted in Figure 3.

 <figure>
 <p align="center">